Kiki-Tifase/saopaulo/original/readme.md

 to refer to props in the scirpt tag they have to be assigned a const to go through an array using index always minus one from the array length because an array starts from 0 meaning the 1st array will have the 0th index and 2nd array will have 1st index command option hack w/ up and down arrow

+day 11
+how to dynamically bind a url